Israel’s military orders civilians to evacuate Gaza City, ahead of a feared ground offensive

-JERUSALEM (AP) — Israel’s military on Friday directed the hundreds of thousands of residents in Gaza City to evacuate “for their own safety and protection,” ahead of a feared Israeli ground offensive.
+JERUSALEM (AP) — Israel’s military directed the evacuation on Friday of all of the hundreds of thousands of civilians living in Gaza City ahead of a feared Israel ground offensive.
+The directive came on the heels of what the United Nations said was a warning they received from Israel to evacuate 1.1 million people living in the north of Gaza within 24 hours.

-The directive, which comes on the seventh day of the war after a deadly Hamas attack, directs residents to flee deeper south into the Gaza Strip, a narrow coastal territory.
+The Israeli military order, which comes on the seventh day of a war declared by Israel following an unprecedented Hamas incursion and deadly attack, directs residents of Gaza City to flee deeper south into the Gaza Strip, a narrow coastal territory.
 Israel’s directive charged that Hamas militants were hiding in tunnels under the city.

-JERUSALEM (AP) — Israel’s military directed the evacuation of northern Gaza, a region that is home to 1.1 million people, within 24 hours Friday, a U.N. spokesman said, as Israel presses its war to eradicate the Hamas militant group after its deadly attack.
+“This is chaos, no one understands what to do,” said Inas Hamdan, an officer at the U.N.
+Palestinian refugee agency in Gaza City while she grabbed whatever she could throw into her bags as the panicked shouts of her relatives could be heard around her.
+She said all the U.N. staff in Gaza City and northern Gaza had been told to evacuate south to Rafah.

+“This evacuation is for your own safety,” the Israeli military said, in a warning it said was sent to Gaza City civilians.

-The order could signal an impending ground offensive, though the Israeli military has not yet confirmed such an appeal.
+The flurry of directives could signal an impending ground offensive, though the Israeli military has not yet confirmed such an appeal.
 On Thursday it said that while it was preparing, no decision has been made.

-The order, delivered to the U.N., comes as Israel presses an offensive against Hamas militants.
-U.N. spokesman Stéphane Dujarric called the order “impossible” without “devastating humanitarian consequences.”
+Israel delivered an even broader evacuation order — giving almost half of tiny Gaza’s population 24 hours to flee to the territory’s south — to the U.N., spokesman Stephane Dujarric said.
+The Israeli military did not immediately confirm the broader evacuation order.

+The broad order for all of Gaza’s north also applies to all U.N. staff and to the hundreds of thousands who have taken shelter in U.N. schools and other facilities since Israel launched round-the-clock airstrikes Saturday.

+“The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences,” Dujarric said.

+“The United Nations strongly appeals for any such order, if confirmed, to be rescinded avoiding what could transform what is already a tragedy into a calamitous situation,” the spokesman said.

-A UN official says that the United Nation is trying to get clarity from Israeli officials at the senior most political level.
+Another U.N. official said that the United Nation is trying to get clarity from Israeli officials at the senior most political level.

 “It’s completely unprecedent,” the official said, speaking on condition of anonymity because he was not authorized to speak publicly.

-Panicked rumors of an evacuation had begun to spread in north Gaza, home to almost half the population of the territory, in the early morning Friday.
+Panicked rumors of an evacuation had begun to spread in north Gaza in the early morning Friday.

 A ground offensive in Gaza, which is ruled by Hamas and where the population is densely packed into a sliver of land only 40 kilometers (25 miles) long, would likely bring even higher casualties on both sides in brutal house-to-house fighting.